jxnwxx/tp/docs/UserGuide.md

 Appointments are sorted with upcoming dates first (earliest to latest), followed by past visits in chronological order.
 Useful when you want to check a patient’s appointment history or upcoming schedule.

+Can only be used while viewing a list of patients.
+Run `list` to do so.

 **Format:** `list-appt INDEX`

 **Examples:**